Gujarats/stealer/README.md

 var persons = []string{"andy", "clara", "john"}
 ```

+## Date type supported
+Currently this library support for these data types :

+- stirng
+- int
+- float
+- bool

 ## CLI
 You can directly use this using CLI in the `cmd/cli` directory, here is the step installation for Ubuntu :